 How long does it take to get a new Purchase Card?

-This process not only involves staff at Marshall University, but also at the WV State Auditor’s Office and CITI Bank.
+This process not only involves staff at Marshall University, but also at the WV State Auditor’s Office and US Bank.
 Once your application has been approved, it generally takes 30-45 days for your card to be received.

 Can I use the Purchase Card for travel?